kayaayberk/e-commerce-boilerplate/README.md

 Work in progress...

-This is a fully typesafe, app-free and performant Shopify app boilerplate that is designed to save store owners their monthly costs on Shopify apps and provide developers with the fastest shipment tools.
+This is a fully typesafe, app-free and performant Shopify app boilerplate that is designed to save store owners their monthly costs on Shopify apps and provide developers with the fastest shipping tools.